-- An image of a glucometer with the results 165 appears, with the text: "Verbalize the meaning of this result in terms of Mr. Fernandez's diabetes disease process."

-- At this point, students receive a message that they have completed the learning objectives and may exit the scenario.
-The facilitator can request that they communicate their findings with the provider before exiting.
-They may also provide patient education using the handout provided under the Patient Education tab.

-- Technician Prompts
+Technician Prompts

 - Patient brought his medications in, but does not understand what they are for, or how to take them as prescribed.
 There is somewhat of a language barrier since his primary language spoken is Spanish.
-He can speak English, but does not understand medical "lingo."

-- Initial patient responses can include:

-- "They told me I have a failing heart...
-But I don't know what that means."

-- "When I feel short of breath, I take all of the medicine in this bag.
+He can speak English, but does not understand medical "lingo." - Initial patient responses can include: - "They told me I have a failing heart...
+But I don't know what that means." - "When I feel short of breath, I take all of the medicine in this bag.
 On days I feel well, I don't take anything."

-- If students ask about the patient's current weight, you may simulate measuring weight then state result is "200 pounds."
-Ask them to convert this to kg.
+- If students try to simulate obtaining the patient's weight, tell them "the scale reads 200 pounds," and ask them to convert it to kilograms.

 - If students ask the following questions, provide these responses:

 - Do you feel short of breath today?

 - Answer: "A little."

 - Do you have a cough?

-- Answer: "Yes, sometimes."
+- o Answer: "Yes, sometimes."

 - Is your cough productive?

-- "I don't understand what 'productive' means.
+- o "I don't understand what 'productive' means.

 - Do you bring up anything when you cough?

 - "Yes, sometimes."

 - What does it look like?

-- o "White and... what word do you use... frothy." - Do you take any other medications? - "When I have pain and it won't go away with this medication, my wife gives me one of her pain pills." - Do you know what medication your wife gives you? - "No. It is "poquito" and white. - Do you smoke? - o "Yes." - Does anyone in your household smoke? - "Yes, my wife does." - How much alcohol do you drink? - "A couple every day when I get home from work." - Do you watch how much cholesterol, fat and salt you eat? - "I'm not sure, I just eat what my wife gives me." - What kind of food do you generally eat every day? - "Coffee and eggs, tortillas, burritos and refried beans." - Possible Facilitator Questions - What are general topics to address when providing care for a patient with heart failure? - How will you modify your approach for someone who does not speak English as their primary language? - What coaching is important to provide patients for with heart failure for self-management of their condition at home? - What is the normal range of a capillary blood glucose?
-What do these results indicate? - How will you modify your approach for explaining a medical procedure for someone who does not speak English as their primary language? - What information is gained by performing a urinalysis?
+- "White and ... what word do you use... frothy."

+- Do you take any other medications?

+- "When I have pain and it won't go away with this medication, my wife gives me one of her pain pills."

+- Do you know what medication your wife gives you?

+- o "No. It is "poquito" and white.

+- Do you smoke?

+- o "Yes."

+- Does anyone in your household smoke?

+- "Yes, my wife does."

+- How much alcohol do you drink?

+- "A couple every day when I get home from work."

+- Do you watch how much cholesterol, fat and salt you eat?

+- "I'm not sure, I just eat what my wife gives me."

+- What kind of food do you generally eat every day?

+- "Coffee and eggs, tortillas, burritos and refried beans." - Possible Facilitator Questions - What are general topics to address when providing care for a patient with heart failure? - How will you modify your approach for someone who does not speak English as their primary language? - What coaching is important to provide patients for with heart failure for self-management of their condition at home? - What is the difference between Metoprolol succinate and Metoprolol tartrate?
+Can they be used interchangeably? - What coaching is important to provide the patient regarding standard pulmonary hygiene precautions?